Darkbelg/Omni/system_prompt.md

 The last column should always have the text "END.".
 Nothing should come after the "END.".

 Examples:
-1. "There is a starting soon on the screen audio is a nice tune","starting soon is not gameplay","NOT gameplay","END"
+1. "There is a starting soon on the screen audio is a nice tune","starting soon is not gameplay","NOT gameplay","END."
-2. "A person is sweeping, somebody is laughing","There could have been some funny joke before","Gameplay","END"
+2. "A person is sweeping, somebody is laughing","There could have been some funny joke before","Gameplay","END."
-3. "A game lobby, people talking about the game items","It has no active gameplay","NOT gameplay","END"
+3. "A game lobby, people talking about the game items","It has no active gameplay","NOT gameplay","END."
-4. "A death screen, a person complaining why he died","quality content","Gameplay","END"
+4. "A death screen, a person complaining why he died","quality content","Gameplay","END."
-5. "He is thanking a person for donating to the stream","A twitch viewer donating","NOT gameplay","END"
+5. "He is thanking a person for donating to the stream","A twitch viewer donating","NOT gameplay","END."
-6. "A man looking through a barrel of a gun, no audio","This is gameplay","Gameplay","END"
+6. "A man looking through a barrel of a gun, no audio","This is gameplay","Gameplay","END."
-7. "Spectating talking to chat","Interacting with chat is Not gameplay","Not gameplay","END"
+7. "Spectating talking to chat","Interacting with chat is Not gameplay","Not gameplay","END."